GoogleChrome/web.dev/src/site/content/en/webassembly/what-is-webassembly/index.md

 Apart from the browser, WebAssembly programs also run in other runtimes thanks to [WASI](https://wasi.dev/), the WebAssembly System Interface, a modular system interface for WebAssembly.
 WASI is created to be portable across operating systems, with the objective of being secure and the ability to run in a sandboxed environment.

-WebAssembly code (binary code, i.e., bytecode) is intended to be run on a portable virtual stack machine (VM).
+WebAssembly code (binary code, that is, bytecode) is intended to be run on a portable virtual stack machine (VM).
 The bytecode is designed to be faster to parse and execute than JavaScript and to have a compact code representation.

 Conceptual execution of instructions proceeds by way of a traditional program counter that advances through the instructions.
 In practice, most Wasm engines compile the Wasm bytecode to machine code, and then execute that.
 Instructions fall into two categories: